DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Set the number of r/w accesses to be done in noisy neighbour simulation memory buffer to N.
     Only available with the noisy forwarding mode.
 The default value is 0.

+*   ``--no-iova-contig``

+    Enable to create mempool which is not IOVA contiguous.
+Valid only with --mp-alloc=anon.
+    The default value is 0.